Jermaine Jones: New England Revolution

 On August 24, 2014, Jones agreed to terms with Major League Soccer, becoming a designated player on a salary of $4.7 million for 18 months.
 MLS held a blind draw between the Chicago Fire and New England Revolution to decide who would receive Jones' rights.
 New England won the draw, making Jones the fourth designated player in club history.
-He scored his first career MLS goal, a game-winner, against Sporting Kansas City on September 26, 2014.
+He made his MLS debut on August 30, coming on as a 65th minute substitute in New England's 3–0 victory over Toronto FC.
+He made his first start, and home debut, on September 3 in a 3–1 victory over Sporting Kansas City.
+Jones scored his first career MLS goal, a game-winner, against Sporting Kansas City on September 26, 2014.
 Jones and the New England Revolution made it to the MLS Cup 2014 in Carson, California, but lost to the LA Galaxy 2–1 after extra time.

 Colorado Rapids

-After failing to agree on a new contract with New England, Jones was traded to Colorado Rapids on March 4, 2016 in exchange for a first-round selection in the 2017 MLS SuperDraft and general allocation money.
-On April 16, 2016 Jones made his Colorado Rapids debut and scored in a 2-1 win.
+After failing to agree on a new contract with New England, Jones was traded to Colorado Rapids on March 4, 2016, in exchange for a first-round selection in the 2017 MLS SuperDraft and general allocation money.
+On April 16, 2016, Jones made his Colorado Rapids debut and scored in a 2–1 win.
 Following three goals and two assists in four games, Jones was nominated for Major League Soccer's Player of the Month in April 2016.

 LA Galaxy

 On December 13, 2016, it was announced that LA Galaxy had acquired Jones' MLS rights in exchange for the Galaxy's first-round pick in the 2017 MLS SuperDraft and a second-round pick in the 2018 MLS SuperDraft.
 He was officially announced as a Galaxy player on January 18, 2017.
 His contract option was declined at the end of the season.
-Jones is reportedly looking at playing and coaching in Europe.